FLYNC Examples

 Firewall Configuration

 The Firewall model consists of a default action and three lists defining rules for input, output and forward traffic, respectively.
-Each of these rules contains a pattern the packets are matched agaisnt, and an action executed when this check is positive:
+Each of these rules contains a pattern the packets are matched against, and an action executed when this check is positive:

 📄 ecu1_controller1.flync.yaml